lekeodewuyi/cloud-resource-orchestration/README.md

-# Google Cloud Platform Resource (GCP) Orchestration
+# Cloud Resource (GCP) Orchestration

-This is a suite to deploy GCP Compute Engine resource based on the number of users using a chat app.
+This is a suite to deploy Google Cloud Platform Compute Engine resource based on the number of users using a chat app.